Notizen aus der Provinz: Reception

 The show proved soon to be popular with the audience, receiving an audience rating between 30% and 45%.

 Controversy

 Like Hildebrandt's later program, Scheibenwischer, the Notizen were frequently attacked by conservative politicians, most notably by those of the Christian Social Union of Bavaria (CSU) and the Christian Democratic Union which served only to increase its popularity.

-ZDF stopped production and broadcasting of two episodes as their content was deemed too controversial by the channel's bosses:
+ZDF stopped production and broadcasting of two episodes as their content was deemed too controversial by the channel's authorities: